sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 than they'd like.
 This is a good time to talk about the odds with your players and particularly to discuss generating advantages.

-Some psycological studies have shown that players think odds are "fair" only when they get to 60% / 40% win versus lose.
+Some psychological studies have shown that odds feel "fair" only when players get wins 60% of the time.
 Now look at the Deckahedron statistics reference.
-You'll see that if your players are mostly doing standard flips (flips without advantage), they will begin to feel the game is unfair.
+You'll see that if your players are mostly doing standard flips (flips without advantage), they are likely to feel the game is unfair.

 Explain to your players that getting good at playing Deckahedron World